 - Emergency contraception does not guarantee that pregnancy will be prevented.
 The best way to prevent pregnancy is to use a reliable birth control method or to not have sexual intercourse.

-- Weight has been shown to affect the effectiveness of medication EC.
+- Weight may decrease the effectiveness of medication EC.

 - Many EC products are available to all people in the United States without a prescription, including Plan B One-Step®, Next Choice One Dose®, MyWay®, AfterPill™, and other single-dose 1.5mg Levonorgestrel products.